-Parents should speak with their child's form teacher/ tutor or SENCo regarding any application for additional support as soon as reasonably practicable.
-The SENCo will process applications for appropriate examination access in conjunction with the Examinations Officer.
+Parents should speak with their child's form teacher/tutor or SENCo regarding any application for additional support as soon as reasonably practicable.
+The SENCo will process applications for appropriate examination access in conjunction with the Examinations Officer following Joint Council for Qualifications (JCQ) guidelines.